Spookley the Square Pumpkin: Plot

-Two bats who can live at Holiday Hill Farm, bug-eating Boris and bug-loving vegetarian Bella, must discover an unusual sight in the pumpkin patch and rush to inform the farm's scarecrow, Jack, of their find, which is a young, innocent pumpkin named Spookley, who is unusually square-shaped instead of round.
-Jack took a liking to Spookley, but Little Tom, a small pumpkin attached by a vine to the much larger Big Tom, immediately began bullying and body shaming Spookley and said that only round pumpkins are real pumpkins.
-Jack quickly putted a stop to Little Tom's teasing.
+Two bats who live at Holiday Hill Farm, bug-eating Boris and bug-loving vegetarian Bella, discover an unusual sight in the pumpkin patch and rush to inform the farm's scarecrow, Jack, of their find, which is a young, innocent pumpkin named Spookley, who is unusually square-shaped instead of round.
+Jack takes a liking to Spookley, but Little Tom, a small pumpkin attached by a vine to the much larger Big Tom, begins bullying and body shaming Spookley and states that only round pumpkins are real pumpkins.
+However, Jack immediately puts a stop to Little Tom's bullying.

-Jack organized the pumpkins in the patch to compete in the 'Jack-o-Lympics' contest, an athletic competition designed to determine the "Pick of the Patch."
-Three spiders, who may show superficial sympathy for Spookley, shall decide to help him in the Jack-o-Lympics just so they can help themselves to the prize, a crown made of candy corn.
+Jack organizes the pumpkins in the patch to compete in the 'Jack-o-Lympics' contest, an athletic competition designed to determine the "Pick of the Patch."
+Three spiders named Edgar, Allan and Poe (after the famous author Edgar Allan Poe), who show superficial sympathy for Spookley, decide to help him in the Jack-o-Lympics just so they can help themselves to the prize, a crown made of candy corn.
 Throughout the competition, Big Tom and Little Tom are repeatedly disqualified for using their vine to give them an unfair advantage, leaving third-place finisher Bobo, a vain female pumpkin, to win most of the events.
-Spookley turned out to be a total failure at all the events, leaving him discouraged.
+Spookley turns out to be a total failure at all the events, leaving him discouraged.

-As Bobo is crowned the winner and the spiders will abandon Spookley to help themselves to her crown, a severe wind storm hit the pumpkin patch, pushing the pumpkins all over and pinning Jack under a flaming tree branch.
-Spookley, because he is square, does not roll away when the wind hit him, although unlike the other pumpkins, and, through some moments of ingenuity, rescued Jack from being burned alive and his fellow pumpkins from being washed away in the river.
-The other pumpkins will express gratitude to Spookley for saving them, and he is hailed a hero.
+As Bobo is crowned the winner and the spiders abandon Spookley to help themselves to her crown, a severe wind storm hits the pumpkin patch, pushing the pumpkins all over and pinning Jack under a flaming tree branch.
+Spookley, because he is square, does not roll away when the wind hits him unlike the other pumpkins - and through some moments of ingenuity - rescues Jack from being burned alive and his fellow pumpkins from being washed away in the river.
+The other pumpkins express gratitude to Spookley for saving them, and he is hailed a hero.

-After the storm, the farmer went into the patch to assess the storm damage and discovered Spookley.
+After the storm, the farmer goes into the patch to assess the storm damage and discovers Spookley.
 The farmer is charmed by Spookley's unique shape and decides to make the square pumpkin his own personal jack-o'-lantern.